Simple Loan Calculator

 Simple Loan Calculatorfor Excel and OpenOffice

 This loan calculator uses the PMT, PV, RATE, and NPER formulas to calculate the Payment, Loan Amount, Annual Interest, or Term Length for a fixed-rate loan.
 Useful for both auto and mortgage loans.
+See below for more information.

 How to Use the Loan Calculator Spreadsheet